ethansy878/AP-CS-Archive/README.md

 - APCSA Java Project 2: **Blackjack Game**
 - APCSA Java Project 3: **Wordle Game**

-*Warning:* Code may require tweaking to run properly, projects are taken from different IDEs.
+**Warning:** Code may require tweaking to run properly, projects are taken from different IDEs.
 See each project's respective "About.md" for more info.
-Also, don't put a space after the URL - instant 404 most of the time
+Also, don't put a space after URLs - instant 404 most of the time